-The U.S. Department of Housing and Urban Development (HUD) requires local municipalities which receive Community Development Block Grant (CDBG or CD) formula entitlement funds to use the 2006-2010 American Community Survey (ACS) Low and Moderate Income Summary Data (LMISD) data file to determine where CDBG funds may be used for activities that are available to all the residents in a particular area ("CD area benefit" or "CD-eligible area").
+The U.S. Department of Housing and Urban Development (HUD) requires local municipalities that receive Community Development Block Grant (CDBG or CD) formula Entitlement funds to use the 2011-2015 American Community Survey (ACS) Low and Moderate Income Summary Data (LMISD) data file, released February 14, 2019, to determine where CDBG funds may be used for activities that are available to all the residents in a particular area ("CD area benefit" or "CD-eligible area").
 A CD-eligible census tract refers to 2010 census tracts where the area is primarily residential in nature and at least 51.00% of the residents are low- and moderate-income persons as per the LMISD data file.
-For New York City, a primarily residential area is defined as one where at least 50.00% of the total built floor area is zoned as residential.
+For New York City, a primarily residential area is defined as one where at least 50.00% of the total built floor area is residential.
 Low- and moderate-income persons are defined as persons living in households with incomes below 80 percent of the area median household income (AMI).
-(The New York Primary Metropolitan Statistical Area (PMSA)'s AMI was $63,350 for a 4-person family at the release of the 2006-2010 American Community Survey.)
+(The New York Primary Metropolitan Statistical Area (PMSA)'s AMI was $63,700 for a 4-person family at the release of the 2011-2015 American Community Survey.)

-The floor area percentages have been updated with the most recent floor area data (March 2016).
-Therefore, the previous version of the Census Tract Eligibility data table, and maps have been superseded.
+In addition, floor area percentages have been updated with the most recent floor area data (December 2018).
+Therefore, the previous version of the Census Tract Eligibility data table and maps have been superseded.

-Persons who are interested in determining if their household is eligible for CD-funded programs which assist individual households (CD-household eligibility) are requested to please see HUD’s household low-/moderate-income limits for the given year.
+Persons who are interested in determining if their household is eligible for CD-funded programs that assist individual households (CD-household eligibility) should refer to HUD’s household low- and moderate-income limits for the given year.

 Any questions regarding Community Development area eligibility should be directed to:

 New York City Office of Management and Budget (OMB)